 June is National Indigenous History Month in Canada, and June 21, the summer solstice, is National Indigenous Peoples Day.
 This is a time for people in Canada to come together and celebrate First Nations, Métis, and Inuit peoples; a time to reflect on, listen and learn from the diverse experiences and knowledge of Indigenous peoples across Turtle Island and recognize their contributions - past and present.

 For many Canadians, the history of Indigenous peoples in Canada was - and in some cases still is - unknown due to a history of colonization.
 This month and day are a time both to reflect on the past and look to the future.
 It’s an opportunity to celebrate the unique traditions, stories, and talents of First Nations, Métis, and Inuit peoples in Canada.
 Together we can amplify the voices and strengths of Indigenous youth, leaders and communities by highlighting their contributions and showing up to affirm calls for change.

 At Right To Play, we strive to foster safe and inclusive spaces where Indigenous children can experience belonging and engage in learning.
-We partner with more than 70 Indigenous communities to improve access to community-led, culturally relevant play-based programs that empower First Nations, Inuit, and Métis youth to build life skills.
-We are committed to centering the voices of Elders and Knowledge Keepers, community partners and youth participants to ensure the work we do is meaningful and responsive to the needs of the communities we serve.
+We partner with more than 70 Indigenous communities to improve access to community-led, culturally relevant, play-based programs that empower First Nations, Inuit, and Métis youth to build life skills.
+We are committed to centering the voices of Elders and Knowledge Keepers, community partners, and youth participants to ensure the work we do is meaningful and responsive to the needs of the communities we serve.